| LIST OF INSTRUMENTS |

 Operated by: Observatoire Midi-Pyrénées / FIDUCIAL

-The Nancay Radioheliograph provides 2-D images of the sun at 5 frequencies (between 150 and 450 Mhz) at a cadence of 8 images/second.
+Description: The Nancay Radioheliograph provides 2-D images of the sun at 5 frequencies (between 150 and 450 Mhz) at a cadence of 8 images/second.
 The instrument consists in 2 linear antenna arrays in EW and NS directions (respectively 19 and 24 antennas), which provide 576 visibilities.
 The telescope is operated routinely.

 Data: Raw data consists of visibilities.
 Processed data are 2-D images of the solar radio brightness.

 Availability: Since July 1996, averaged data (128 seconds and 10 seconds) are available at the Solar Survey Archive, as well as summary images and mpeg films.
-The whole time series (raw data) is available (starting on April 17, 1999) at the Long Term Archive.

 Links for more details: